abisummers/abisummers.github.io/src/content/guide/annual-events-in-paris.md

 There are many events that happen in Paris (and across France), here are some of the events happen annually.
 If you're going to be in France at the same time as any of these events, I think it's worth checking out!

+### Nuit européenne des musées (May)

+This is an european cultural event called where museums have extended opening hours - some places are open until 1am.
+In addition to seeing the museum's collections, there's often guided tours, workshops and live performances.
+I find it interesting to visit places outside of their normal hours - plus for events like this there's always a fun atmosphere.

 ### Fête de la musique (21st June)

 Fête de la musique translates to _music festival_ which is pretty accurate - but it's so much more!
 This is my favourite night of the year in Paris, and I'm not just being dramatic.